las-unicamp/pyFTLE/README.md

 solver’s execution.

 > [!TIP]
-> For production runs, it is often more practical to read velocity and grid data directly from the file system (HD/SSD).
+> For production runs, it is often more practical to read velocity and coordinate data directly from the file system (HD/SSD).
 In this case, the [file-based CLI](#anchor-point-running-via-CLI) offers greater convenience and flexibility.